beemojs/beemo/docs/drivers/typescript.md

 To customize this process, the following options are available.

 - `buildFolder` (string) - Name of output directory relative to package root.
 Defaults to `lib`.
+- `declarationOnly` (bool) - Only emit declaration files for all packages instead of source files.
+  Defaults to `false`.
 - `globalTypes` (bool) - Include global types defined in the root (usually cwd).
 Defaults to `false`.
 - `srcFolder` (string) - Name of source directory relative to package root.
 Defaults to `src`.